aml-org/als/documentation/features/features.md

 #### [Completion](https://microsoft.github.io/language-server-protocol/specification#textDocument_completion) (a.k.a.
 Suggestions)
 With the file and position specified, the server informs the client about possible values to insert (known structure keys, values, types, parameter names, paths, etc)
-+ Flow: The client sends a request to the server and the server responds to the request.
++ Flow: The client sends a request to the server, and the server responds to the request.
 + Triggered by direct request from client:
   + Completion Request
 + Emits: